victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 #### Bachelor of Science in Industrial Engineering (2009-2014)

-- Graduated *summa cum laude*, with a grade point average of 1.11, the third highest in the university graduating class of more than 4,000 graduates (US GPA equivalent is 3.84)
+- Graduated *summa cum laude*, with a grade point average of 1.11, the third highest in the university graduating class of more than 4,000 graduates (US GPA equivalent is 3.95, certified by World Education Services)
 - Oblation Scholarship awardee, placing within the top fifty scorers out of 62,111 test takers in the University of the Philippines College Admissions Test
 - National Champion, Operations Research Quiz Competition 2013 and 2014 sponsored by the Operations Research Society of the Philippines
 - National Champion, Industrial Engineering Quiz Competition 2013 sponsored by the Philippine Institute of Industrial Engineers